cringeyburger/cinvim/README.md

 # CiNvim

-A lightweight, fast code editor for competitive programming.
+A lightweight and fast code editor for competitive programming.

 ## For Whom Is This Repo For?